RMC's Mission and Vision

 – Tracy Thomson, Principal of JCCS-Metro

 |“It never fails…after music class, my kids just work better together.
 The teasing isn’t as harsh, they pool their lunch money and eat together, they just bond somehow and are more kind to each other.
 It’s amazing to watch and a real triumph for this particular group of kids.”

 Brief History of RMC

 Recreational Music Center was originally started as a Sole Proprietary music school by David and Leslie Gereghty in November of 2008.
-During the first year of business, RMC taught private, one-on-one lessons as well as group classes with over 30 students.
+During the first year of business, RMC taught private, one-on-one lessons as well as group classes with over 30 students with a single, 900 square foot studio space within Liberty Station's Arts and Cultural District.
 RMC began with four qualified teachers for drums, piano, guitar, vocals, and early childhood classes.

-Since then the school has grown to serve over a thousand students each week through off-site school programs across San Diego County and on-site private and group classes.
-Now with over 30 professional instructors, including 6 program directors and 3 program/school administrators, RMC continues to provide innovative and FUN music lessons on all instruments and for students of all ages (children as young as 6 months old to adult and even senior citizens).
+Now approaching our 9th year, RMC has expanded to having 5 studios (over 6,000 square feet) within Liberty Station and now serves over a two thousand students each week through off-site school programs across San Diego County and on-site serves such as private lessons, group classes, Early Childhood classes, Rock and Pop Bands, Vocal ensembles as well a Symphonic Band (Wind Ensemble).
+Now with over 20 professional instructors, including 5 program directors and 3 program/school administrators, RMC continues to provide innovative and FUN music lessons on all instruments and for students of all ages (children as young as 6 months old to adult and even senior citizens).